nghiahhnguyen/nghiahhnguyen.github.io/_posts/2023-02-24-nesterov-neural-ode.md

 ## Experiments
 We perform extensive experiments in time series, generative modelling, and image classification to show that our model reduce the number of function evaluations without reducing accuracies.

-Here is the test accuracy and mean NFEs over all epochs of NODE-RNN, GHBNODE-RNN and our method GNesterovNODE-RNN on the Human Activity benchmark (Per-time-point classification)
+Here is the test accuracy and mean NFEs over all epochs of NODE-RNN, GHBNODE-RNN and our method GNesterovNODE-RNN on the Human Activity benchmark (Per-time-point classification).

 ![HumanViz](/posts/human_viz.png)